 While many things have changed over the past few months, the need for business capital has remained strong.
 Likewise, capital is still available from traditional and non-traditional sources—you just need to know where to look.
-Piers Marsden and Glenn Bowman discuss the new approach many businesses are taking to obtain the capital they need.
+Glenn Bowman discusses the new approach many businesses are taking to obtain the capital they need.

 There’s a saying: “the more things change, the more they stay the same.”
 While many aspects of life and work have changed these past few months—with a number businesses needing to get creative to stay afloat—one thing hasn’t changed: the need for and availability of capital.

 Despite the turbulence of current market conditions, capital remains available.
 Businesses simply need the savvy to know where to look.

 While accessing capital during difficult times takes creativity, it is by no means impossible.
 Despite the challenges of the past six months, both traditional and non-traditional lenders continue to finance businesses in a range of industries.
 Similarly, mergers and acquisitions continue apace, especially among buyers looking for opportunities to expand or consolidate.
 For their part, many private equity firms are actively seeking transactions.

 Thanks to this dynamic environment, businesses capable of concisely expressing the benefits of a transaction in language that lenders, buyers and investors understand may be better placed than they realize to attract the financing they need.

 Admittedly, additional skillsets must be brought to bear.
 Whether you’re looking for access to capital or alternative debt sources, you need the capacity to identify the organizations most likely to be interested in your deal.
 Non-traditional lenders and private equity firms tend to advance funds only to companies that meet their criteria.
 The size and nature of your transaction, the security you have available, your cash flow and your industry will all come into play in these cases.